Physiological changes caused by sports

 The sympathetic and parasympathetic nervous system form the system’s autonomic, or involuntary nervous system, which plays a major role in regulating the functions of the cardiovascular system.
 Furthermore, the heart has its own rich neural system that is not as well known.

 As the influence of the sympathetic nervous system grows, this causes the blood pressure, heart rate and respiratory frequency to rise and performance capacity to improve.
 This is needed during an athlete’s training periods and competitive performances.
 The parasympathetic nervous system becomes dominant when system functions need to be soothed.
-Due to the impact of the parasympathetic nervous system, the heart rate decreases and respiratory frequency increases.
+Due to the impact of the parasympathetic nervous system, the heart rate and respiratory frequency decrease.
 We can also observe an increase in heartbeat variability.
 Therefore, under the influence of the parasympathetic nervous system, heart rate variability will increase.

 Regulating human heart rate